Miss Wool of America Pageant

 The Miss Wool of America Pageant was a showcase of wool-related merchandise.
 It was an annual event organized by the National Wool Growers Association (U.S.), American Sheep Producers Council, and the Wool Bureau, Inc. at San Angelo, Texas, from 1952 to 1972.
 Originally a Texas-only event (the Miss Wool of Texas Pageant), it attracted wider entrants from 1958 and evolved into a national pageant.
 The winner would tour nationally wearing the latest in woolen fashion to promote the industry.

 History

 The event was originally known as the Miss Wool of Texas Pageant and first began in 1952.
-The purpose of the event was primarily to celebrate a thriving sheep and wool industry of San Angelo, Texas.
+The purpose of the event was primarily to celebrate the thriving sheep and wool industry of San Angelo.
 A young lady would be chosen to represent the wool industry in Texas as "Miss Wool" for a year.
 From 1958, contestants from various wool-producing regions of the United States competed.
-The event evolved into the Miss Wool of America Pageant with Miss Wools from various states competing for the national title.
+The event evolved into the Miss Wool of America Pageant, with Misses Wool from various states competing for the national title.